By Todd Kestin

 Unfortunately not all teens are lucky enough to have guidance from parents or other mentors.
 Some teens struggle mentally, emotionally, and physically.
 They feel lost, grasping to make sense out of their lives.
 They want to feel grown up, yet they still feel like a child.
 For many, that’s when they turn to alcohol.

-Alcohol At 16: Drinking To Mask Anxiety
+An Example Of Alcohol At 16: Drinking To Mask Anxiety

 In my own practice, I am working with a 16-year-old highly anxious boy who has been masking his anxiety with alcohol.
 He is extremely intelligent, but his joy for school has been vanishing, and his grades have been falling.
 In our meetings, he talks about the pressures to drink and how it is affecting his life.
 He struggles with wanting to feel both grown up and like a teenager.
 While he says that drinking did not bring much value to his life, he continued because of his social group and to ease his anxiety.
 He wanted meaningful connections with people who mattered and felt that drinking would help him accomplish that goal.